httpwg/http-extensions/draft-ietf-httpbis-unprompted-auth.md

 This specification defines the following authentication parameters, they can be used by the authentication schemes defined in {{schemes}}.

-## The u Parameter {#parameter-u}
+## The k Parameter {#parameter-k}

-The OPTIONAL "u" (user ID) parameter is a byte sequence that specifies the user ID that the user agent wishes to authenticate.
+The OPTIONAL "k" (key ID) parameter is a byte sequence that identifies which key the user agent wishes to use to authenticate.
+This can for example be used to point to an entry into a server-side database of known keys.

 ## The p Parameter {#parameter-p}

-The OPTIONAL "p" (proof) parameter is a byte sequence that specifies the proof that the user agent provides to attest to possessing the credential that matches its user ID.
+The OPTIONAL "p" (proof) parameter is a byte sequence that specifies the proof that the user agent provides to attest to possessing the credential that matches its key ID.

 ## The s Parameter {#parameter-s}